Alluxio/alluxio/docs/en/Configuring-Alluxio-with-Minio.md

 You need to configure Alluxio to use Minio as its under storage system by modifying `conf/alluxio-site.properties`.
 The first modification is to specify an **existing** Minio bucket and directory as the under storage system.

-You specify it by modifying `conf/alluxio-site.properties` to include:
+All the fields to be modified in `conf/alluxio-site.properties` file are listed here:

 {% include Configuring-Alluxio-with-Minio/minio.md %}